 As Maharashtra has been struggling with droughts and water shortage for the last couple of years, a shortage of both green and dry fodder has been created.
 In line with this, the Government has been organizing free fodder camps annually in rainfall deficit areas.
 It also arranges for the procurement, transportation and distribution of sugarcane tops from cane growers to the livestock owners in water scarcity areas at subsidized rates.
 Additionally, in order to cope up with fodder shortage, the Government often bans the sale of fodder outside the district where it is produced, and prohibits cattle herders of the neighbouring states from grazing their animals in Maharashtra.
 Besides this, the focus has also been given to high-quality cow breeds, artificial insemination and veterinary services.
 For instance, Maharashtra Animal & Fishery Science University (MAFSU) has been formed by transferring five veterinary colleges, one PG veterinary institute and Dairy Technology College.
 Furthermore, the state has also been included in the National Dairy Plan (NDP) of the National Dairy Development Board (NDDB), wherein the milk cooperatives will be provided support to offer rural milk producers greater access to the organised milk processing sector.

 Although the majority of the market is unorganised, it is highly lucrative with ample untapped opportunities.
 This has prompted brands like Mother Dairy to invest around Rs 65 crore so as to upgrade their Nagpur plant and set up a milk procurement network in the regions of Marathwada and Vidarbha.
 The milk procurement set up in the initial 3 years will cover around 3,000 villages across 11 districts including around 60,000 farmers.
 Moreover, factors such as strong GDP growth, elevating incomes, health-conscious consumer base and improving distribution networks are further propelling the market growth.
-According to the latest report by IMARC Group, the dairy market in Maharashtra reached a value of INR 748 Billion in 2017, growing at a CAGR of more than 13% during 2010-2017.
-Findings from the report also suggest that the organised market accounted for around 35% of the total sales in 2017 and is further expected to reach 41% by 2023.
+According to the latest report by IMARC Group, the dairy market in Maharashtra is expected grow at a CAGR of more than 16% during 2019-2024.

 At present, liquid milk is the biggest product segment in Maharashtra, accounting for more than a half of the total market share.
 On the other hand, the fastest growing segments include frozen/flavoured yoghurt, cheese, UHT milk, probiotic milk drinks and flavoured milk.
 The market is highly fragmented in nature due to which there is an increased competition among the players.
 Some of the leading players operating in the market include: